sheilasaia/paper-yadkin-swat-sovi/README.md

 Email: ssaia at ncsu dot edu

 **Date of data collection**<br>
 SWAT model outputs were generated in 2016.
 United States Forest Service landuse predictions were generated in 2015.
-SoVI results were downloaded from the Centers for Disease Control XXXX website (link XXXX) in 2018.
+SVI results were downloaded from the Centers for Disease Control XXXX website (link XXXX) in 2018.
 All other data originated from publically available sites as described in the associated paper.

 **Geographic location of data collection**<br>
 All data is associated with the Upper Yadkin-Pee Dee River Watershed in North Carolina, USA.